 Encore’s High School Building, 3460 Orange Street –

-This building houses 16 academic classrooms for Encore and Tuesday evenings interest meetings.
+This building houses Art classrooms for Encore and Tuesday evenings interest meetings.

 Click the links here to find out information regarding the Encore Riverside Campus.